jlipps/monocle-js/README.md

 asynchronous code.
 In other words, it's one way to avoid the 'callback hell' so many Javascript developers love to hate.
 It's a port of the [Monocle](https://github.com/saucelabs/monocle) library for event-driven Python, made possible by ES6's new generators and the `yield` keyword.
+(For present-day javascript, we use Facebook's [Regenerator](https://github.com/facebook/regenerator) to bundle in a generator runtime.)

 Install with: `npm install monocle-js`